wmde/wikiba.se/source/extend.md

 [These install instructions](https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension) should cover most cases, but some extensions have special instructions called out separately below.

 To view the extensions you currently have installed, navigate to `<your Wikibase URL>/wiki/Special:Version#mw-version-ext`.

+Note that the following list doesn't include extensions meant for importing data into Wikibase, several options for which are covered in some detail over at [Importing data](#Import).

 #### General utility